xding78/Sharing/glossary_draft.rst

 **EVM** |br|
 Ethereum Virtual Machine.
 EVM enables anyone to execute arbitrary EVM Byte Code.
 Every Ethereum node runs on the EVM to maintain consensus across the blockchain.

-.. _exchange:

-**Exchange** |br|
-It is a place where a user can purchase and sell cryptocurrency.
-It charges fees in various cases for withdrawals, deposits or transactions.
-Also, the exchange is a method to link fiat currency to a location where the user can buy cryptocurrency.
-Some popular centralized exchanges for cryptocurrency are Coinbase, Bittrex, Kraken and Quadriga while some are decentralized exchanges, which do not have a central authority.

 F
 ---

-.. _Fiat:
+.. _Fiat Currency:

-**Fiat** |br|
+**Fiat Currency** |br|
-A currency that is declared by the government to meet the financial obligation like USD, EUR, CNY, JPY or INR.
+A fiat currency is a currency that is declared by the government to meet the financial obligation like USD, EUR, CNY, JPY or INR.
 It means that Fiat is the only currency that can be used to buy, sell or trade goods.

 .. _flush:

 **flush** |br|
-A special operation of MicroChain.
+A special operation of MicroChain_.
 Each MicroChain needs to defined the flush period in terms of MotherChain block numbers when it is created.
 In each flush operation, the status of the MicroChain is written to the MotherChain.
 In the flush operation, MicroChain will give out the mining rewards to the SCS miners, deposit/withdraw MicroChain tokens, and other transactions that may change the status in the MotherChain.

 .. _Fork:

 **Fork** |br|
-builds an alternative blockchain version by allowing two blocks to run simultaneously on different parts of the network.
+A fork builds an alternative blockchain version by allowing two blocks to run simultaneously on different parts of the network.
 Forks generally happen in the crypto-world when new ‘governance rules’ are built into the blockchain’s code.
-It creates two parallel blockchains, where one among the two is the winning blockchain. |br| *→ See also*: `Accidental Fork`_, `Hard Fork`_
+It creates two parallel blockchains, where one among the two is the winning blockchain. |br|
+*→ See also*: `Accidental Fork`_, `Hardfork`_

+.. _fungible:

+**Fungible** |br|
+Fungibility is the idea that every item in a set is worth exactly the same amount.
+In cryptocurrency, that means that tokens have the same value, regardless of who owns them or what their history is.
+Fungibility is extremely important to the success of a decentralised network. |br|
+*→ See also*: `Non-Fungible Token`_

 G
 ---